 - Public transit to Johnson Space Center is not available on weekends and an UBER will be pricey.

 - If within your means, renting a car would be a great idea and allow for much more flexibility.

 - PLAN.
 Houston is not a destination that is good for "fly by the seat of your pants" travel.
 Look into locations, operating hours, and blackout dates.
 I went to the Water Wall.... and there was, um... no water.
 And the day I had planned to go on a tour of the Houston Astros' Minute Maid Park.... was one of two blackout days for the month.
 Whoops!

-- IF you're from a 'foodie city' maybe pick one or two things you'd like to eat or places you'd like to try, and just prep the rest of your own meals.
+- If you're from a 'foodie city' maybe pick one or two things you'd like to eat or places you'd like to try, and just prep the rest of your own meals at your accommodation.
 Houston isn't known for their food and the stuff I ate wasn't anything super special (except for the kolaches/donuts at Christy's, the coffee at Mercantile, and the burgers at The Burger Joint).
 You'll be helping your budget and not missing much by skipping out on a few restaurant meals.

 - What other Texan cities should I try?

 - Are there any items you hunt out when in a new city?